Section 2. Findings, Purposes, and Policy

 So much of the annual appropriation made in accordance with provisions of subsection (i) of this section allocated for obligation to any State for any fiscal year as remains unobligated at the close thereof is authorized to be made available to that State until the close of the succeeding fiscal year.
 Any amount allocated to any State which is unobligated at the end of the period during which it is available for expenditure is authorized to be made available for expenditure by the Secretary in conducting programs under this section.

-Read more : Where to Buy Stamps
+Read more : How Many Stamps in a Book?

 (2) Such cooperative agreements shall provide for